edkrueger/spam-detector/README.md

 # spam-detector

+A model and application to detect if a SMS message is spam or ham.
+In general, this will serve as a good template for a NLP categorization model and API.
+Data is from: https://archive.ics.uci.edu/ml/datasets/sms+spam+collection

 ## Dev Instructions for App
 Run `pipenv install --dev` to install the env.
 Run `pipenv run pre-commit install` to initialize the git hooks.